 Pantry pests tend to congregate around (and inside) stored food, such as rice, flour, and processed foods.
 Though the presence of these critters is less than ideal, it isn’t exactly surprising.
 Many pests flock to homes for the same reasons we do – for water, shelter, and, of course, a delicious meal.
 While they aren’t necessarily dangerous or damaging, pantry pests are bothersome, no doubt.
-Our professional exterminators are here to send unwanted pantry pests packing with these five simple steps!
+Palmetto Exterminators is here to send unwanted pantry pests packing with these five simple steps!

 How to Keep Unwelcome Critters Out of Your Pantry